 “I suffered a mental blackout and I went blank,” Rodriguez told the judge, explaining that he swore that on Friday morning he had taken the twins to Day Care, where he left them every day, before going to his work in the hospital.

-Among those who supported him inside and outside the court, was his wife Marissa, who also testifies that her husband is one of the
+Among those who supported him inside and outside the court, was his wife Marissa, who also testifies that her husband is one of the parents of the world.

 In similar terms, Caucasian neighbors of the Rodriguez family house were expressed in New City.